-Incredible Red Bull sequence photos show off athlete's skills in an amazing new light
+These amazing sequence photos make extreme sports look even more awesome

 We've all seen the insane stunts, awesome sporting efforts and fantastic displays carried out by Red Bull sponsored athletes.
 There are some daring folk out there with a taste for the extreme and Red Bull loves to give them wings.

-The archives of associated photo shoots shows a brilliant collection of images that put extreme sports in a new light.
+The archives of associated photoshoots show a brilliant collection of images that put extreme sports in a new light.
 When a sequence of already fantastic photos is stitched together in Photoshop the results are somehow even more spectacular.

 Take a journey with us as we explore some of the coolest snapshots of the action unfolding.